 The Best Veterinary Receptionist Resume Samples

-These are some examples of job descriptions we have handpicked from real Veterinary Receptionist resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Veterinary Receptionist resumes for your reference.

 - Assisted in scheduling appointments/surgeries for patients in person or by telephone.

 - Maintained patient records by obtaining, recording, and updating personal and financial information.